DarkhanB04/DarkhanB04/README.md

 ### 👋 Hi there, I'm Darkhan!
 I'm from Kazakhstan, and i do some design and development.
 I really enjoy to create websites with HTML, CSS and Javascript.
-Currently, my goals is to be the best web developer of my country.
+Currently, my goal - is to be the best web developer of my country.
 Learning React.Js, and projects will be here, in github.
-If you want to see my projects, please go and watch, i left links for all.
+If you want to see my projects, please go and watch, I left links for all.

-You can contact me via telegram: https://t.me/dacakeee
+Contact me via telegram: https://t.me/dacakeee

-I am beginner in development, so i don't have a lot of stars.
+I am beginner in development, so I don't have a lot of stars.

 [![Darkhan's GitHub stats](https://github-readme-stats.vercel.app/api?username=DarkhanB04)](https://github.com/darkhanb04/github-readme-stats)